coloteong/centerpoint_google_startup/README.md

 </p>

-This is our project submission for Google Cloud Hackathon for Startups in Singapore.
+This is our project submission for Google Cloud Hackathon for Startups in Singapore, and we are the top 5 finalist team!
-Our project aims to help users find the closest central location for meetups for people located in different places.
+<br> Our project aims to help users find the closest central location for meetups for people located in different places.

 ## Demonstration Video
 Link to [detailed video](https://youtu.be/rXnvkzj08fQ).